SP7-Ritmare/starterkit/docs/tutorials/users/index.rst

 Welcome to the GET-IT Users Tutorial documentation.

-This tutorial will teach how to use the `GET-IT <http://www.get-it.it/>`_ going in depth into what we can do with the software application.
-At the end of this section you will know how to:
+This tutorial documentation will teach how to use the `GET-IT <http://www.get-it.it/>`_ going in depth into what we can do with the software application.
+The avaiable sections are:

-1. Manage users accounts and how to modify them.
+1. Account and users: this section will guide you through account and users management.
+At the end of this section you will know how to register new accounts with different activity profiles, update your account information, and view other user accounts.
-2. Use and manage the different GET-IT basic resouces.
+2. Managing layers: this section will guide you to create, delete, manage and share layers.
-3. Manage Sensors and Observations and pubblish them.
+3. Managing observations: this section will guide you to register sensors and to create, delete, manage and share sensor oservations.
-4. Manage Layers and Views (Maps) and publish them.
+4. Managing views: this section will guide you to create, delete, manage and share views (maps).
-5. Manage Metadata and publish them.
+5. Managing metadata: this section will guide you to compile metadata for layers, sensors and views through the EDI metadata editor.

 *Prerequisites*